alexandersandberg/alexandersandberg.com/content/posts/the-power-of-now.md

 ---

-How much more pain do you need before you can make the choice?

----

 The mind always adheres to the known.
 The unknown is dangerous because it has no control over it.

+---

+> How much more pain do you need before you can make the choice?